Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!

 Secrets to Tender Pork Chops

-- Choose the right cooking method.
+- Choose the proper cooking method for your cut.

-- Stuffed Pork Chops insulate the meat from the inside.
+For example, Stuffed Pork Chops insulate the meat from the inside.

 These easy smothered pork chops use a few tactics to tenderize them.

-- They begin as pan fried smothered pork chops.
+- They begin as pan-fried smothered pork chops.
 The sear on the outside helps create a tasty golden brown crust.

 - Then, they bake at a moderate temperature (350 degrees F) in a rich stock mixture, which keeps them moist.